EU facing three more years of Kaczyński-ism

 Sunday's election was the EU's first since the pandemic and Poland's first "hybrid" vote, using a mix of physical and postal ballots.

-People had to keep two-metres apart from each other at polling stations.
+People had to keep two metres apart at polling stations.

-Voters were asked to wear masks, but to lower them on arrival for ID purposes, to disinfect their hands, and to bring their own pens.
+They were asked to wear masks, but to lower them on arrival for ID purposes, to disinfect their hands, and to bring their own pens.

 In one polling station, in the town of Kalisz, an official began spraying people's whole bodies with disinfectant before her superiors stopped her, in a sign of the times.